TABLE OF CONTENTS

 Women’s Clothing Services are Successful

-The typical demographic for clothing subscriptions tends to fall within the range of millennials or otherwise a younger consumer base.
+The typical demographic for clothing subscriptions tend to fall within the range of millennials or otherwise a younger consumer base.
 This age range finds many young professionals who are either working, going to school, or both!

 Busy schedules and limited budgets have accounted for the success of women’s clothing subscription services.
-Many times consumers don’t have the time nor energy to go shopping on their off time.
+Many times consumers don’t have the time nor energy to go shopping in their off time.
 The alternative is online shopping, but this solution presents even more problems.
 The shopper doesn’t have the opportunity to try the clothing on before making a purchase.
 Although some online and eCommerce sites have good return policies, not all online stores make this process easy.

 Another significant reason this business model works for a younger crowd is due to budget.
 Shopping is expensive, especially when you factor in designer labels.
 Most apparel services have a self-identified budget option for subscribers to keep on track.
 By limiting their price point to fit in their budget, it becomes easier for consumers to stick with the service.
-This is a main concern for many recurring services.
+This is the main concern for many recurring services.

 Additionally, clothing and apparel subscription services, in general, do well because of the stylists that many of them provide.
-Style does not come natural to everyone, and stylists are able to guide subscribers in the right direction.
-Services vary on how in depth the stylist questionnaire is and how much leeway is given in terms of choices.
+Style does not come naturally to everyone, and stylists are able to guide subscribers in the right direction.
+Services vary on how in-depth the stylist questionnaire is and how much leeway is given in terms of choices.